Rahul-ku-Mo/Bite-Speed-React-Challenge/README.md

 ## Documentation and Features:
 1. Drag and Drop: We can add new nodes to the flow chart by dragging and dropping.
 The type of the new node is determined by the application/reactflow data in the drag event.
-2. Node Creation: We can create Nodes by dragging from the NodePanel on the flow Background to create new Nodes.
-Since the current type is Message Node (scalable to different types as well)
+2. Node Creation: We can create Nodes by dragging from the NodePanel on to the flow Background to create new Nodes.
+The current type is Message Node but it is scalable to different types as well.
+3. Node Action: We can change the text message of the node by clicking on the node.
+A settingsPanel show in the right sidebar.
-3. Edge Creation: We can create edges between nodes by clicking and dragging from one node to another.
+4. Edge Creation: We can create edges between nodes by clicking and dragging from one node to another.
-4. Cycle Detection: Edges cannot be created between a node and itself, and edges cannot be created in the reverse direction of an existing edge.
+5. Cycle Detection: Edges cannot be created between a node and itself, and edges cannot be created in the reverse direction of an existing edge.
-5. Toast Notification: While saving the flow or creating the new nodes , a toast notification pops up.
+6. Toast Notification: While saving the flow or creating the new nodes , a toast notification pops up.